 Make indigenous; subject to native influence

-Ever since the release in 2015 of the Truth and Reconciliation Commission’s summary report on residential schools there has been an awakening on the part of non-Indigenous Canadians to the harsh realities of the Indigenous experience in Canada.
-The Commission’s 94 calls-to-action (CTAs) have ignited organizations and institutions to examine their operations and identify ways to answer and implement applicable CTAs.
-These actions and initiatives often lead to discussions on a broader context about decolonization and indigenization.
+Ever since the release in 2015 of the Truth and Reconciliation Commission’s summary report on residential schools, there has been an awakening on the part of non-Indigenous Canadians to the harsh realities of the Indigenous experience in Canada.
+The Commission’s 94 Calls-to-Action (CTAs) have ignited organizations and institutions to examine their operations and identify ways to answer and implement applicable CTAs.
+These actions and initiatives often lead to discussions in a broader context about decolonization and indigenization.
 But, what do those terms mean?
 This article provides a very basic explanation of a very complex topic.

 - Decolonization restores culture and traditional ways